Little Canada (attraction): Little Toronto

 The Toronto destination, which took over 35,000 hours to design and build, includes GO Transit trains and Union Station, the Art Gallery of Ontario, Toronto City Hall, helicopters, streetcars, the Don Valley Parkway, and the Gardiner Expressway.
 During the morning portion, sound effects include chirping birds, barking dogs, and garbage trucks making rounds.
 During the sunset portion of the exhibit, the skyline is lit by 30,000 LEDs, with sounds of crickets and sirens.
 The replica of the Rogers Centre, which cost $60,000 to build and occupies a space of 5 by 5 ft, has a functional retractable roof and contains a scoreboard that will show highlights from the preceding day's Toronto Blue Jays game.
 The field depicts the instance Joe Carter hit a walk-off home run to clinch the Blue Jays' victory in the 1993 World Series against the Philadelphia Phillies.

 The CN Tower was limited to a height of 14 ft, as a 1/87 scale replica would not fit, and First Canadian Place and the Toronto-Dominion Centre are also smaller than 1/87 scale to ensure they would not touch the ceiling.
 The CN Tower also includes several figurines of individuals on the EdgeWalk.
 The Art Gallery of Ontario building had to be built smaller than scale, with portions truncated to fit within the allocated space.

 Also depicted are historic sites and structures such as the Distillery District, Royal York Hotel, St. Lawrence Market, and Prince Edward Viaduct.
+In August 2025, the attraction renamed its miniature version of Yonge–Dundas Square to Little Sankofa Square in conjunction with the official renaming ceremony at the square by the municipal government.